VisualOps/book/stack_management/import_cloudformation_template.md

 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/ide_stack_import_cfn_sharepoint.png)

-The VPC and subnets are defined in Parameters section which means it reference to the existing VPC and subnets.
+The VPC and subnets are defined in the Parameters section which makes it reference to an existing VPC and subnets.
 In order to import this template, you have to do a little modification.
-Move the VPC and subnet to Resources section and convert to a new resource like the following.
+Move the VPC and subnet to the Resources section and convert to a new resource like the following.

 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/ide_stack_import_cfn_sharepoint2.png)